miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Glaze monitor turn off earlier and fixed Zhao death reference.
 Moved Kamikaze Zen vent exit into a back alley to make more sense.
 Recompiled Kamikaze Zen map to fix vent without exit and lighting.
+Fixed virus and timer issues on returning to the Kamikaze Zen map.

 Lotus Blossom:
 +Restored many China shop props to Lotus Blossom and Lu Fang skin.